 I teach an evening class Sheriff Hutton Primary School on Monday evenings, 7.30 - 9.00pm during term time.
 All classes currently suspended.

-I teach in Welburn Village Hall on Tuesday mornings, 9.30 - 11.00am during term time.
-Classes restart on Tuesday 7th January 2020.
+I teach at Welburn Village Hall on Tuesday mornings, 9.30 - 11.00am during term time.

-I also teach in Sheriff Hutton Village Hall on Wednesday mornings, 9.30-11.00am during term time.
-Classes restart 8th January 2020.
+I also teach at Sheriff Hutton Village Hall on Wednesday mornings, 9.30-11.00am during term time.

 Please contact me for more information.
 Details about myself and about cost are below.